 Completed in 1941, Affleck House has been described as “…both a unique item among Wright’s architectural output, and an important representative of a particular line of developmental thought”.
 (Storrer, 2006)

 Today, LTU and the College of Architecture and Design use the home as an educational resource, to inspire new generations of architects, and offer seasonal monthly tours.
-In addition, Affleck House serves as a site for select business and educational events and private group tours.
+In addition, Affleck House serves as a site for select business and educational events and private tours.

 Please plan your visit and learn how Wright was commissioned for the design; find out what the area was like at the time the house was built, and get an overview of the home’s notable features.